is_ignorable_error_handler

 An error handler type can mark itself as ignorable by using a

-determines if the type’s error handling callback can be ignored.
+usingassume_valid=std::integral_constant<bool,value> wherevaluedetermines if the type’s error handling callback can be ignored.
 This is what ztd::text::assume_valid does.
 Being configurable means templated error handlers can select whether or not they should be ignorable based on compile time, safe conditions that you can make up (including checking Macros or other environment data as a means of determining whether or not validity should be ignored.)
-If this results in a type derived fromstd::true_type
+If this results in a type derived fromstd::true_typeand the encoder object using it encounters an error, then it is Undefined Behavior what occurs afterwards.- Template Parameters:

 _Type – the Error Handling type to chec.